Skip to contents

 #

-## residual analysis density plot together
+## simple residual density plot

-## with standard deviation of residuals
+## together with standard deviation

 tempo.test.sim.fit.b$ra$sd